osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 Success!
 I hope you have made it this far and got a RuneLite development environment configured and have compiled and run the client.
 After looking back at this post, it is quite lengthy.
 But I hope that the descriptive nature helped you - and if not, you can be proud that you already have a great understanding of the RuneLite project and programming in IntelliJ and Java.

-I learnt a lot from this process, and feel I always learn more when trying to convey useful information to others.
+I learned a lot from this process, and feel I always learn more when trying to convey useful information to others.
 Keep a lookout for a new post soon that covers Part 2 of this series, where we look at the fundamentals of authoring a RuneLite plugin including the basic plugin structure and useful methods in the RuneLite API.

 Finally, if you have any questions, feedback or discovered any issues with this documentation please leave a comment below.
 I am happy to help if I can (for the love of OSRS!).
 Also, make sure to check out the official RuneLite discord, they are really helpful.
 Thanks!